spatie/laravel-searchable/README.md

 }
 ```

 You'll only need to add a `getSearchResult` function that must return an instance of `SearchResult`.
-Here's how it could look like for a a blog post model.
+Here's how it could look like for a blog post model.

 ```php
 use Spatie\Searchable\Searchable;